MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 The Azure Data Explorer [Web UI](https://dataexplorer.azure.com) is a web application that provides an end-to-end experience of Azure Data Explorer, including streamlined processes to ingest data, query using Kusto Query Language (KQL), and view dashboard visualizations.
 You can start by accessing the free sample data available from the Web UI, or by [ingesting](ingest-data-overview.md) your own data.

-The following image shows the Azure Data Explorer Web UI **Home** page and navigation pane for accessing the core elements of the Web UI.
+The following image shows the Azure Data Explorer Web UI **Home** page and left pane for accessing the core elements of the Web UI.

 :::image type="content" source="media/web-ui-overview/web-ui-home-full-numbered.png" alt-text="Screenshot of Azure Data Explorer Web U I with numbered sections." lightbox="media/web-ui-overview/web-ui-home-full-numbered.png":::

-1. Navigation pane
+1. Left pane
 1. Help, feedback, and settings
 1. Quick actions to help you get started with data exploration
 1. Recommendations for additional resources and training